godlikeanyone/GoogleWebpageTranslation/README.md

-# Google Webpage Translation
+## Webpage Translation

-This is a translation for webpage in JavaScript
+This is a translation for webpage in JavaScript.
+You can choose between Google and Baidu to translate any languages to Chinese.

+## Instructions